salahnorth/Example_TDD-Framework/README.md

 The assignment is commented within the code for better understanding on how the program works.

 # Folder Structure
-The workspace contains two folders by default, where:
+The workspace contains one folder which is the assignment folder that contains four folders, where:

 * src: the folder to maintain sources
+*      this folder contains the katas folders and their tests
 * lib: the folder to maintain dependencies
 * Meanwhile, the compiled output files will be generated in the bin folder by default.